My Name Is Bruce: Release

 Over a year's gap occurred between the film's earliest screenings and its wider release in October 2008.
 Dark Horse Comics' Mike Richardson commented on this:

 "'Some people maybe thought the film fell out or that there was something wrong with it,' Richardson says, touching on Bruce's slow journey getting before wide audiences.
 It was roughly a year ago that it screened to CineVegas film fest attendees.
 'We did our shoot, put it in the can and the studio that financed it liked it so much they gave us more money to do a second shoot.
 We beefed it up so it could go into the theaters.'"

 For the week of November 12, 2008, My Name is Bruce took in $18,777 from its showing at the Sunshine Theater in New York.

 Reception

 Reviews of My Name is Bruce were mixed.
+On Metacritic, the film has a score of 36 out of 100, based on 14 critics, indicating "generally unfavorable" reviews.

 One positive review came from Nick Rogers of Suite101.com, saying, "My Name is Bruce won't give you sugar, baby.
 Not on its budget.
 But Splenda works fine as a substitute for this Kool-Aid, which Campbell knows fans will happily drink.
 A little bit of purposefully lousy filmmaking winds up going a long way."
 One negative review came from Felix Vasquez Jr. of Cinema Crazed, calling it "Smug, silly, and forgettable, this vanity project wants to be the next cult hit, but really is just another vehicle for Bruce Campbell."